kentico-ericd/xperience-core-breadcrumbs/README.md

 @breadcrumbHelper.GetBreadcrumbs()
 ```

-To override the properties, pass a new `BreadcrumbsWidgetProperties` instance:
+To override the properties registered during application startup, pass a new `BreadcrumbsWidgetProperties` instance:

 ```cs
 @breadcrumbHelper.GetBreadcrumbs(new BreadcrumbsWidgetProperties()